There has been a blanket-understanding in the last decade that having a zero-hours contract equals no mortgage ever being approved by any lender.

-There is also the likelihood that some lenders will require a bigger deposit than usual, in the 15% – 20% range.
-But that can still be reduced to 10% or 5% if other factors are also taken in.
+Lenders will assess on a case-by-case basis, up to a loan to value of 90%.
 Great credit history, straightforward transactions and low debt can help the goal of having a mortgage when on a zero-hour contract as well.

 However, the answer lies in the detail, and this is where loading up previous credit reports can help strengthen your case for a mortgage as well.
 These usually include:

 Each of these can factor into whether you are eligible for a mortgage, especially when you’re on a zero-hour contract.
 These can be easily found through agencies such as Experian and Equifax, where your credit report and overall credit score can be viewed for yourself and the lender.

 Once you have an idea of what you can afford toward a mortgage, the next step would be to talk to an adviser at Rippled.
 Your adviser will discuss your situation, help prepare the documentation and evidence to support your application, and see it through to completion.

 Whether you're looking to save money by remortgaging, or get a brand new mortgage, our expert mortgage advisers have got a deal that works waiting for you!
 Press one of the buttons below to get started and meet your dedicated advisor.